bragarr/students-grades/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project locally, you will need to add the following environment variables to your .env file

 `DB_HOST`